EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 **Discussed as a correction, not covered by any query here:**
 - **T1486 / T1490 / T1021.001** — BitLocker extortion chain, correcting the briefs' inherited **T1505.003** mapping (see The Bigger Lesson).
 No query in this article detects any of the three.

-A note on the two branches that aren't in any of those lists.
+A note on the three branches that aren't in any of those lists.
 Act II's `ConfigWrites` and `ModuleLoads` deliberately carry **no technique mapping**, and that's not an oversight — `logAzure.txt` and `AzureCommunication.dll` are *artifacts*, not behaviors.
 There's no ATT&CK cell for "the developers wrote their config to disk."
 The nearest candidates are wrong in a way worth naming: T1552.001 Credentials In Files describes an adversary *searching* for credentials, not creating them, and T1574.002 DLL Side-Loading asserts a loading mechanism GReAT's analysis doesn't establish.

+**Act I's service principal lane doesn't map either, and that one I got wrong first.** It carried T1550.001, Use Alternate Authentication Material: Application Access Token, which is the mapping everyone reaches for when an app-only identity shows up in Graph.
+Read the technique, though: it describes an adversary *replaying stolen tokens* to bypass authentication.
+CAV3RN doesn't do that.
+It holds a client ID and secret — the ones sitting in `logAzure.txt` — and runs an ordinary `client_credentials` flow to mint its own.
+Possessing credentials and authenticating with them is not reuse of stolen authentication material, and the difference isn't pedantic: one is token theft, the other is an application doing exactly what an application does.

+The detection makes the case worse rather than better.
+What `AADServicePrincipalSignInLogs` anti-joined against a Graph baseline returns is "a service principal authenticated to Graph that hadn't before."
+That result is equally consistent with an attacker-registered application, a legitimate registration with an attacker-added secret, and a genuinely replayed token — and the query cannot separate them.
+Every neighbouring candidate fails on the same fact: T1098.001 Additional Cloud Credentials fits *if* the secret was added to an existing app, T1078.004 Valid Accounts: Cloud Accounts fits *if* the registration was pre-existing and legitimate, and the analytic establishes neither.
+A detection that can't distinguish between three techniques doesn't cover any of them.
+It covers an observation.

-Forcing either one in would make the two highest-fidelity detections in this article report coverage of techniques they don't detect — which is the exact failure the BitLocker note above is about, and it would be a poor look to commit it three lines later.
-If your coverage map can't represent an artifact detection without a technique, that's a gap in the map, not a reason to invent a mapping.
+Forcing any of these in would make four of the strongest detections in this article report coverage they don't have — the exact failure the BitLocker note above describes, committed a few lines below it.
+Which is worth saying plainly: **that's five mapping corrections in one article**, four of them mine.
+The pattern isn't carelessness about ATT&CK, it's that mapping is the step where a plausible answer and a correct answer look identical, and nothing downstream ever contradicts a wrong one.
+A bad KQL filter returns strange rows and you notice.
+A bad technique mapping returns a green cell on a coverage map and stays there for a year.
+If your coverage map can't represent a detection that has no technique, that's a gap in the map, not a licence to invent one.

 External Sources:
 - Kaspersky GReAT / Securelist. *New Project CAV3RN module abuses Outlook calendar events for C2 and DNS AAAA records for configuration recovery.* 21 July 2026. <https://securelist.com/project-cav3rn-cyberespionage-framework-using-outlook-and-dns/120757/>